MicrosoftDocs/azure-docs/articles/machine-learning/how-to-debug-pipeline-reuse-issues.md

 ### Step 5: Check if there's any other change of the inputs, parameters, output settings, run settings by graph comparison

-You can compare the input data, parameters, output settings, run settings of the two components leaverging graph compare.
+You can compare the input data, parameters, output settings, run settings of the two components using graph compare.
 Learn how to enable and use the graph compare feature [here](./how-to-use-pipeline-ui.md#compare-different-pipelines-to-debug-failure-or-other-unexpected-issues-preview)

 :::image type="content" source="./media/how-to-debug-pipeline-reuse/compare.png" alt-text="Screenshot showing compare.":::